Wondering how to cut your dog’s black nails?

 A happy distraction for your dog!

 As a thank you for reading to the end of this article, here’s a pupsicle treat recipe for your dog.
-It’s one of the happy distractions that Dr. Buzby recommends in her course!
-Download it and enjoy!
+It’s one of the happy distractions that Dr. Buzby recommends in her e-guide!
+Download it now so that your dog can enjoy a happy distraction during your first DIY nail trim!

 The online giveaway has ended.
-However, Dr. Buzby has graciously extended her 15% savings on the course for my readers.
+However, Dr. Buzby has graciously extended the special savings on the course for my readers.

 One lucky winner received Dr. Buzby’s DIY Dog Master Course: Nail Trimming Without Fear AND Dr. Buzby’s Nail Trimming Kit.